-The Alabama Department of Revenue website contains information for taxpayers, business, and practitioner communities in the state of Alabama.
-It provides an easy access portal for state and local tax information, legal information, e-services, news, and statistics.
+The Alabama Department of Revenue website contains information for taxpayers, businesses, and practitioner communities in the state of Alabama.
+The site provides an easy access portal for state and local tax information, legal information, e-services, news, and statistics.

 The Alabama District Export Council (DEC) is a volunteer-based organization with members from Alabama businesses, governmental agencies, and non-profit organizations.
 All members have background knowledge and experience in international business and provide counseling, education, and mentor services to local businesses interested in exporting.
 The DEC site contains information on hosted trade events, other local international trade organizations, and basic background information about the council itself.

 The Alabama International Trade Center (AITC) operates as a federal-state partnership program between the University of Alabama and the U.S. Small Business Administration to promote export financing programs in Alabama.
 As a center, the AITC provides services that include training programs, export research, export financing, and an export readiness test.
-A number of online resources, including useful links and handouts, are provided by the site along with online training programs.
+A number of online resources including useful links and training programs are provided by the site.

 The Business Council of Alabama (BCA) is an organization whose goal is to improve Alabama’s business climate.
-Some of its activities include monitoring legislation that could hurt Alabama businesses and reducing business costs.
+Some of its activities include monitoring legislation that could potentially hurt Alabama businesses as well as efforts to reduce business costs.
 The site content features news, events, and publications on various topics about Alabama's business.
 A membership is required to attain special discounts for businesses and more state business news.